transentis/carsharing-ai-assistant/README.md

 ## How It Works

-1. User submits a natural language query about the car sharing enterprose
+1. User submits a natural language query about their enterprise processes
 2. The OpenAI Assistant generates a Cypher query based on the user's question
 3. The application executes the Cypher query against the Neo4j database
 4. Results are passed back to the OpenAI Assistant for formatting